 Jeff and Jenny Kozlowski established "Wisconsin Big Cat Rescue" in March of 2005.
 We have been working with big cats for about 9 years, and have had our own since 2002.
-We are licensed by the USDA as a rescue and education center and are also a 501(c)3 non-profit organization.
+We are licensed by the USDA , and are also a 501(c)3 non-profit organization.

 In the beginning, we thought that if you take pictures with these animals, it would make a lot of money, which it did for the first two months...we made about $200-$300 per hour.
 Then, we realized all the stress it causes the animal was too much.
 So, we stopped the picture taking immediately and started doing some investigating on what actually goes on during this photo business, as well as what happens to the animals afterwards.
 Our findings were disgusting.
 We contacted rescues around the U.S. and our findings were even worse about the abuse of these animals.
 It was then decided that our goal in life will be to give what we can and help these majestic creatures as much as we could.

 In one year, another big cat rescue turned away hundreds of cats.
 So, then we started the Wisconsin Big Cat Rescue with the money we had from pictures and donations.
 We built cages on land donated for the rescue, and we started with six cats and in less than a year.
 We ended up with 26 big cats...
 16 Tigers, 7 Lions, and 3 Leopards.
 The worst part was that we had to turn over 15 others away.
 If they did not find a home they were probably euthanized.
 Our goal now is to give these cats a home where they can live out their life, and not be made to jump through firey hoops or sit on a table to have pictures taken of them with people at resorts or fairs.
 Here they can simply run, play, and relax as they please, and receive plenty of love and attention.